 Your baby may develop this condition if:

 - A preventive vitamin K shot is not given at birth (if vitamin K is given by mouth instead of as a shot, it must be given more than once, and it does not appear to be as effective as the shot).

 - You take certain anti-seizure or blood-thinning drugs.

 The condition is grouped into three categories:

 - Early-onset VKDB is very rare.
-It occurs during the first hours after birth and within 24 hours.
-Use of anti-seizure medicines or some other medicines, including a blood thinner called Coumadin, during pregnancy is a common cause.
+It occurs during the first hours after birth and within 48 hours.
+It is most usually caused by use of anti-seizure medicines or some other medicines, including a blood thinner called Coumadin, during pregnancy.

-- Classic onset disease occurs between 24 hours and 7 days after birth.
+- Classic-onset disease occurs between 2 to 7 days after birth.
 It may be seen in breastfed infants who did not receive a vitamin K shot within the first week after birth, such as those for whom feedings were delayed initially.
 It is also rare.

 The condition causes bleeding.
 The most common areas of bleeding include:

 - A boy's penis, if he has been circumcised

 - Belly button area